vorlie/Lifedrain/README.md

 - The config file is automatically updated to add missing values if they are not found.
 - Use the `/check_config` command to automatically check and update the config file if necessary.

-🔧 **Technical Details:**
-- Fully implemented lifesteal logic triggered upon attacking hostile mobs.
-- Debugging logs added to track healing values and lifesteal performance.
-- Added config file support to customize mod behavior through the configuration file.
-- Config can be updated to add missing fields if necessary.
-- Added a command to check and update the config file (`/check_config`), ensuring it always has the correct values.

 This mod is lightweight and perfect for anyone who enjoys combat-focused gameplay or just wants a little extra survivability.

 **Requirements:**